om575744-afk/om575744/projects/siem-log-analysis/README.md

 # SIEM Log Analysis Lab

 ## Overview
-[FILL IN: 1–2 senteI am building a home SIEM lab to collect security logs from a Linux system and practice investigating suspicious activity.
+[I am building a home SIEM lab to collect security logs from a Linux system and practice investigating suspicious activity.
 This project focuses on log ingestion, basic detection, and alert triage.nces.
 Example: "Built a small SIEM lab to collect security logs and investigate suspicious activity."]

 ## Tools Used
 - wazuh